Waterfalls on a Grand Canyon Rafting Trip

 • Stone Creek – Mile 132.5 – A short hike up this creek leads to a charming waterfall.
 Sometimes guests might get the chance to camp near Stone Creek and have a nice shower before dinnertime.

 • Deer Creek Falls – Mile 137 -The tallest waterfall in the Grand Canyon at over 100 feet tall.
-A trail leads to an oasis above the waterfall called the patio.
+A trail leads to an oasis above the waterfall called the patio.150 foot Grand Canyon waterfall, Deer Creek Falls, in background with water tumbling over rocks in foreground.

 • Falls Along Havasu Creek – Mile 157 – Due to the nature of the trip, guests will not get the chance to hike the 8+ miles up to famed Havasu Falls, but relaxing in the falls near the confluence with the Colorado River provides ample excitement in the (most of the time) turquoise waters.